Remnants of quark model in lattice QCD simulation in the Coulomb gauge: Introduction

 About 50 years ago, quantum chromodynamics (QCD) was established as the fundamental theory of the strong interaction, because of analytical explanation of asymptotic freedom in QCD~\cite{Politzer:1973fx,Gross:1973id}.
 Lattice QCD was soon proposed as a non-perturbatively regularized QCD formulated on a space-time lattice~\cite{Wilson:1974sk}, and the lattice QCD Monte Carlo simulation was first performed in 1980~\cite{Creutz:1980zw}.
 Since then, lattice QCD simulations have enabled us the first-principles calculation of physical quantities in QCD, although it is extremely difficult to analytically solve QCD in the low-energy strong coupling region.
 In the past forty years, many experimental quantities in QCD, such as hadron masses, have been successfully reproduced, and thus further confirmations of QCD as the fundamental theory of the strong interaction have been provided.

-On the other hand, the quark model has been used for phenomenological description of hadrons.
-This model was originally proposed as a classification method of hadrons in terms of constituent quarks before the establishment of QCD.
-Later the quark model was refined as a theoretical model for the quantitative description of hadrons.
-The quark model is based on a nonrelativistic framework, and the constitute quark has a large mass of about $\SI{0.3}{GeV}$, unlike the current quark in QCD.
-Glueonic effects are indirectly included by indroducing the static quark-antiquark potential and color-magnetic interactions in the inter consistent-quark potential by hand.
-The quark model has succeeded in describing many properties of wide variety of hadrons~\cite{DeRujula:1975qlm}, including highly-excited states~\cite{Workman:2022ynf}, which are difficult to be investigated with lattice QCD simulations.
+On the other hand, up to now, the quark model has been widely used for phenomenological description of various hadrons: light mesons and baryons, heavy-light quark systems, multi-quark exotic hadrons, inter-hadron interactions and so on ~\cite{Gell-Mann:1964ewy,Zweig:1964ruk,Zweig:1964jf,DeRujula:1975qlm,Oka:1980ax,Oka:1981ri,Godfrey:1985xj,Capstick:1986ter,Loring:2001kx,Vijande:2004he,Valcarce:2005em,Ebert:2007nw,Ebert:2009ub,Vijande:2009kj,Liu:2019zoy,Brambilla:2019esw}.
+This model was originally proposed as a classification method of hadrons in terms of constituent quarks \cite{Gell-Mann:1964ewy,Zweig:1964ruk,Zweig:1964jf} before the establishment of QCD.
+Later the quark model was refined as a theoretical model for the quantitative description of hadrons~\cite{DeRujula:1975qlm,ParticleDataGroup:2022pth}.
+The standard quark model is based on a non-relativistic framework, and its relativized version of the quark model has been formulated and has successfully reproduce light hadron spectra for mesons ~\cite{Godfrey:1985xj,Vijande:2004he,Ebert:2009ub} and baryons~\cite{Capstick:1986ter,Loring:2001kx}.

+Here, unlike the current quark in QCD, the constitute quark has a large mass of about 0.3 {\rm GeV}, due to which the quark model phenomenologically works even for light-quark hadrons in the non-relativistic framework.
+Gluonic effects are indirectly included by introducing the static quark-antiquark potential and color-magnetic interactions in the inter consistent-quark potential by hand.
+Of course, the quark model is phenomenological and has limitations.
+For example, it cannot describe the quasi Nambu-Goldstone bosons (like pions), glueballs and some hadrons with exotic quantum numbers~\cite{ParticleDataGroup:2022pth}.

+As a great merit of the quark model, it has wide applicability in the hadron physics.
+In fact, the quark model has succeeded in describing many properties of wide variety of hadrons: both ground-state and excited-state light hadrons~\cite{ParticleDataGroup:2022pth}, heavy-light quark systems~\cite{Ebert:2007nw}, multi-quark exotic hadrons~\cite{Vijande:2009kj,Liu:2019zoy,Brambilla:2019esw}, and inter-hadron interactions~\cite{Oka:1980ax,Oka:1981ri,Valcarce:2005em}.
+Note here that it is highly difficult to investigate highly-excited states of hadrons in lattice QCD simulations.

+Another merit of the quark model is to describe the state information with the quark wave function, and therefore it is relatively easy to understand the physical process of hadron reactions.
+In contrast, it is fairly difficult to extract the state information of each hadron from the lattice QCD simulations, because it is based on the path-integral formalism where all the possible states are integrated out ~\cite{Suganuma:2023mml}.

+Thus, even at present, the quark model is a useful tool, complementary to lattice QCD, and also presents an important phenomenological guide for new aspects in hadron physics.